atick-faisal/label-studio/docs/source/guide/ml.md

 * Files added through a [cloud storage](storage) (S3, GCS, Azure) connection.
     Example: `task['data'] = {"image": "s3://bucket/prefix/photo_1.jpg"}`

-When Label Studio invokes the `predict(tasks)` method on an ML backend, it sends tasks containing data sub-dictionaries with links to resource files.
+When Annotation Hub invokes the `predict(tasks)` method on an ML backend, it sends tasks containing data sub-dictionaries with links to resource files.

 Downloading files from direct `http` and `https` links (the first example above) is straightforward.
 However, the other three types (imported files, local storage files, and cloud storage files) are more complex.